ryuji-konishi/AplacChat/CorpusBuilder/README Setup Corpus Builder.md

 # Setup Corpus Builder

 ## Setup Environment (Windows + Python 3)
-HTML Parser is develped on Windows + Python 3 and currently (as of Dec.2017) it runs on Windows only.
+Corpus Builder is develped on Windows + Python 3 and currently (as of Apr.2018) it runs on Windows only.
 Mac/Unit is supposed to be eligible, but due to the difference of Python version and the default file encoding type (UTF, ECU etc, too complicated.
 Plus, the HTML files downloaded from APLaC site is all in Shift-JIS), it ended up in sticking to Windows environment.

 ### Things required in advance
 * Python 3.5